JetBrains/guide/site/dotnet/tutorials/blazor-essentials/introduction/index.md

 ## Blazor WebAssembly

 The focus of Blazor WASM (Blazor WebAssembly) is the client.
 The first time someone uses a browser to access a Blazor WebAssembly application, the application is compiled and both the application and .NET framework are downloaded to the client.
 The application is then run as a .NET application in a sandboxed environment on the client.
 At this point, optimizations are run, such as trimming unused code, caching, and HTTP compression.
 The Blazor WASM runtime uses JavaScript interop to invoke JavaScript calls and handle DOM manipulation.
 This may feel like Silverlight to some, however [WebAssembly](https://webassembly.org/) is not a plug-in.
-WebAssembly is an open-source W3C standard and it is supported by all major browsers, making Blazor WASM a more sustainable model in comparison to Silverlight.
+WebAssembly is an open-source W3C standard, and it is supported by all major browsers, making Blazor WASM a more sustainable model in comparison to Silverlight.

 ## Choosing a Hosting Model